- Apr 29, 1938

 In 1979, Voormann moved back to Germany; he had a cameo as Von Schnitzel the Conductor in the 1980 film adaptation of Popeye.
 He went on to produce three studio albums and a live album by the German band Trio, as well as their worldwide hit single “Da Da Da”.
 After Trio broke up in 1986, Voormann produced the first solo album by their singer Stephan Remmler and played bass on some songs of the album.
 The following year, he produced a single by former Trio drummer Peter Behrens.

-On 29 November 2002, Voormann played bass on the song “All Things Must Pass” at the Concert for George, held at London’s Royal Albert Hall.
-In an interview with author Simon Leng, he described Harrison as a “really great guitarist” and “the best friend I ever had”.
+On 29 November 2002 Voormann played bass on the song “All Things Must Pass” at the Concert for George, held at London’s Royal Albert Hall.
+In an interview with author Simon Leng, he described Harrison as not only a “really great guitarist” but “the best friend I ever had”.

 On 7 July 2009, Voormann released his first solo album, A Sideman’s Journey.
 It was credited to ‘Voormann & Friends’ and featured McCartney, Starr, Yusuf Islam (formerly known as Cat Stevens), Don Preston, Dr. John, The Manfreds, Jim Keltner, Van Dyke Parks, Joe Walsh and many others.
 The album has been available in a limited number of audio CDs, vinyl LPs, and deluxe box sets with original (and signed) graphics by Voormann; and included new versions of old songs such as “My Sweet Lord“, “All Things Must Pass”, “Blue Suede Shoes“, “You’re Sixteen” and Bob Dylan’s “Quinn the Eskimo (The Mighty Quinn)”.
 A bonus DVD of Making of a Sideman’s Journey was released with the album.